Ahsan728/Ahsan728/README.md

 👨‍💻 About Me :
-A Master’s final year student currently working at Schneider Electric as a part of my study end internship.
+Master’s final year student currently working at Schneider Electric as a part of my study end internship.
 I am passionate to the Embedded System, FPGA, Micro-controller, electronics & Robotics.
 Love to design & develop innovative Robotics -Automation devices for the betterment of society.
 I also like to write and share my knowledge with others freak guy. 😎

 - [My Website](https://www.ahsanslab.ml/)